 A positive aspect of the HCAHPS survey is it captures healthcare providers’ and systems’ strengths and shortcomings.
 It measures skills that are hard to gauge otherwise.
 These include the clarity and consistency of communication with providers, amount of empathy, cleanliness and quietness of the hospital environment.

 The HCAHPS Survey and Communicative Shortcomings

-Publicly reported HCAHPS scores provide insight into communicative shortcomings.
+Publicly reported HCAHPS scores to provide insight into communicative shortcomings.
 Empathy doesn’t come naturally to everyone.
 The skill of breaking medical information into intelligible parts must be learned sometimes.
 Even those with natural communicative skills are prone to slipping in demanding environments like hospitals.

 So how can the hospital environment, with the unwieldy number of factors influencing HCAHPS results, improve communication about medicines, symptoms, discharge information and other areas of HCAHPS hospital care?

 The answer is multifaceted.
 However, many hospitals have blind spots emitting low scores.
-The financial ramifications dealt by the Centers for Medicare and Medicaid Services call for delving into both conventional and lesser-known solutions.
+The financial ramifications dealt with by the Centers for Medicare and Medicaid Services call for delving into both conventional and lesser-known solutions.